 Nagarajan "Ranga" Ranganathan was a much loved and respected educator, and distinguished university professor of computer science and engineering.
 A memorial scholarship in his name provides scholarships to full-time graduate students pursuing a major in the field.
 To contribute, go to USF Giving and select Give to a Specific Fund.
-Enter Professor Ranganathan Memorial Scholarship (#220134).
+Donate to the Professor Ranganathan Memorial Scholarship.

 USF and Jabil Announce $1 Partnership to Establish Jabil Innovation Institute

 USF signed a $1 million partnership with manufacturing services company Jabil to launch the USF Jabil Innovation Institute.
 The institute will be located at the Tampa Bay Technology Incubator (TBTI) at USF Research Park, and will help students and faculty collaborate with the company in developing solutions to critical business and technology issues.
 Read the story.

 Turning a Lottery Windfall into Opportunities for Others

 Engineering alumnus, Krishna Barri ('03 MSEE) is sharing his multi-million-dollar lottery winnings to help financially support engineering students.
 Barri, winner of $14.5 million in a December 2018 Lotto drawing, donated a $500,000 gift to create three fellowships for PhD students in the college’s Department of Electrical Engineering where he earned his master’s degree.
 Read the story.